Markdown Guide

 Where Markdown Works

-• Todo titles & subtasks: Inline formatting only (links, bold, line breaks).
+• Todo titles & subtasks: Inline formatting only (links, bold, italic, strikethrough, inline code, line breaks).

-• Notes: Block formatting supported (headings, lists, paragraphs), plus inline features.
+• Notes: Block formatting supported (headings, lists, blockquotes, code blocks, paragraphs), plus inline features.

 Inline Syntax